Risk and Compliance Solutions

 AI systems present compliance challenges that do not map cleanly to traditional IT control frameworks.
 Models are not applications in the conventional sense — they have training data provenance, performance characteristics that change over time, and outputs that can carry embedded bias with discriminatory consequences.
 Regulators and auditors are developing AI-specific requirements faster than most compliance programs are tracking them.

-Model risk management, originally developed in the financial services sector, provides the conceptual framework most applicable to enterprise AI governance.
+Model risk management, originally developed in the financial services sector, provides the conceptual framework most applicable to enterprise AI risk management.
 Model risk management requires documentation of model purpose, design, and assumptions; independent model validation; ongoing performance monitoring; and a defined process for model modification, replacement, and retirement.

 AI audit trails document the provenance of training data, the model development and validation process, the approval workflow for production deployment, and the performance monitoring results over the model's operational life.
 Audit trails are required for explainability obligations, regulatory inquiries, and the investigation of model misbehavior incidents.